MikaelTornwall/timetracker/documentation/documentation.md

  - Enroll/unenroll myself to a course
  - See all courses within the tool
  - See all the courses I have enrolled on
- - See all my course specific logs and total workhours
+ - See all my course specific logs and total work hours
  - Create a log that contains the description of the tasks I have done today, the duration it took to complete those tasks and today's date
  - Add hours to the duration of the specific day's log I have created
  - Update any logs I have created by modifying the description and duration